fireflycons/tips-for-CKA-CKAD-CKS/README.md

 * It will then do a system check - here is where you will need your admin privileges!
     * It will check only one monitor is active
     * It will then check for programs that should not be running, some of which may be operating system services.
 You have to stop all these things and keep re-running the check until it is happy.
 This includes, but is not limited to
-        * Any foreground process other than the PSI software
+        * Any foreground process other than the PSI software.
+This includes programs that may be running in the system tray (Windows)
         * Hypervisor services
+        * Cloud Drive applications (GoogleDrive, OneDrive etc.)
         * Command prompts (even if they are started by a service).
 This got me for a bit, as I had an Icecast server running as a service and this opened an invisible command prompt.
         * Services related to interfacing with phones.
 * Now you have to do all the photo and video fun!
 It is well worth having an external camera on a USB port with a fairly long cable for this.
-All the video segments record for 15 seconds.
+In this part of the check-in process you may be requested to record videos, or it may be interactive with the proctor.
+I have experienced both cases.
+In the case where you record the video yourself, all the video segments record for 15 seconds.
 You get the option to re-take or continue after each photo and video.
 You have to
-   1. Take a photo of your ID
+   1. Take a photo of your ID.
+This step is usually before the proctor arrives.
+   1. The following steps may or may not be interactive with the proctor:
    1. Perform a 360 degree sweep of the room beginning with the wall on your left
    1. Perform a sweep of your desk area from floor up to ceiling
    1. Perform a sweep of your desktop from left to right, finishing with showing your phone and then placing it out of reach behind you.